syre-data/docs/source/get_started/full_tutorial/scripts.rst

 		This tells Thot to run the ``noise_stats.py`` script from this Container.
 The ``script`` field is the path to the script to run, it can be a relative or absolute path.
 The special ``root:`` directive points to the project root.

 		Before adding the script to the rest of the batches, let's try it out.
+In your terminal run

 		.. code-block:: bash